What is gastroschisis?

 Upon admission to the N/IICU, a spring-loaded silastic (silicone plastic) pouch, commonly referred to as a “silo,” is placed around the herniated bowel.
 The bowel is then slowly and gently pushed back down into your child's abdomen over the course of a few days.

-Your baby is then taken to the operating room where the silo is removed, and the opening in the abdomen is closed surgically.
+In babies with a larger defect and prolonged silo placement, your surgeon may recommend closure of the abdominal wall in the operating room, where the opening in the abdomen will be closed with stitches.
 It is not uncommon for babies to require breathing/ventilator assistance for a period of time after gastroschisis surgery.

 After gastroschisis repair, it takes time for the intestine to recover and function normally.
 For this reason, first feedings are provided through an intravenous (IV) line.
 Once intestinal function returns, oral feedings or feedings via an NG tube are slowly started while IV feeds continue.